seregazhuk/seregazhuk.github.io_old/_drafts/2018-03-16-fast-webscraping-with-reactphp-limiting-requests.md

 });
 {% endhighlight %}

 In the snippet above we create a queue.
-This queue allows execution for only two handlers at a time.
-Each handler is a callback which accepts `$url` and returns a promise via `$browser->get($url)`.
+This queue allows execution only for two handlers at a time.
+Each handler is a callback which accepts an `$url` argument and returns a promise via `$browser->get($url)`.
 Then this `$queue` instance can be used to queue the requests:

 {% highlight php %}
 <?php